Matt-Warnock/Matt-Warnock/README.md

 _Drum technician at music hire specialist_

 - Teamwork led to timely fulfilment of orders in a fast paced based environment.
-- Created systems of equipment testing which improved reliability of orders sent.
+- Created a system of equipment testing which improved reliability of orders sent.
 - Creative problem solving with preparing orders to exact specification.

 ## Musical Experience